The Concord Female Anti-Slavery Society: Concord, Massachusetts

-The town of Concord, Massachusetts (MA) was founded in 1635 by a group of English settlers, with the help of their slaves to build the foundation of the town.
+The town of Concord, Massachusetts, was founded in 1635 by a group of English settlers, with the help of their slaves to build the foundation of the town.
 During the early 1830s Concord, like most other cities in North America, was largely pro-slavery with only a small amount of the 2000-person population in support of abolitionism.
 By 1839 Massachusetts hosted over 240 local anti-slavery societies, despite Concord having no official abolitionist efforts before 1833.
 The black population of Concord never rose above 3% (Lemire, 9) and was estimated to be only 1% in the early 1830s.

 In 1850, the Fugitive Slave Law was introduced, requiring that escaped slaves be returned to their masters.
-The law still applied to slaves who were in a ‘free state’.
+The law still applied to slaves who were in a ‘free state'.
 This Law saw an increase in support for abolitionism.
 Many Concord residents housed and provided support to fugitive slaves.
 A Concord local, Ann Bigelow stated that fugitive slaves were being hidden nearly every week during the 1850s.
-Abby and Amos Alcott (parents of Louisa May Alcott) as well as the Thoreau and Brooks’ households assisted in housing fugitive slaves.
+Abby and Amos Alcott (parents of Louisa May Alcott) as well as the Thoreau and Brooks' households assisted in housing fugitive slaves.